-- Funding amount: \$130,000,000 for community relocation, \$86,000,000 for adaptation planning - Funding mechanism: Contract/compact - Eligible recipients: Tribal governments - Eligible uses: Funds may be used for trainings and workshops, vulnerability and risk assessment, supplementary monitoring for climate-related decision-making, scoping efforts, adaptation planning, travel support, ocean and coastal management planning, capacity building for adaptation planning, relocation, managed retreat, or protect-inplace assessment, planning, and design; and internships and youth engagement.
-Funds are designed to support Tribes facing questions and decisions regarding managed retreat, expansion, protect-in-place, and relocation options due to threats from intensifying coastal or riverine erosion, flooding and permafrost degradation impacts, sea level rise, and other impacts. - For more information: Inflation Reduction Act Tribal Consultation Presentation HERE. - o Branch of Tribal Climate Resilience Webpage HERE. - o Branch of Tribal Climate Resilience Annual Awards HERE.
+- Funding amount: \$130,000,000 for community relocation, \$86,000,000 for adaptation planning - Funding mechanism: Contract/compact - Eligible recipients: Tribal governments - Eligible uses: Funds may be used for trainings and workshops, vulnerability and risk assessment, supplementary monitoring for climate-related decision-making, scoping efforts, adaptation planning, travel support, ocean and coastal management planning, capacity building for adaptation planning, relocation, managed retreat, or protect-in-place assessment, planning, and design; and internships and youth engagement.
+Funds are designed to support Tribes facing questions and decisions regarding managed retreat, expansion, protect-in-place, and relocation options due to threats from intensifying coastal or riverine erosion, flooding and permafrost degradation impacts, sea level rise, and other impacts. - Period of availability: In addition to annual appropriations, the program is funded by IIJA through FY26, and by the IRA through FY24. - For more information: Inflation Reduction Act Tribal Consultation Presentation HERE. - Branch of Tribal Climate Resilience Webpage HERE. - Branch of Tribal Climate Resilience Annual Awards HERE.